commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer stock_transfer:cancel ID`

-Send this attribute if you want to cancel this stock transfer..
+Send this attribute if you want to cancel this stock transfer.

 ```
 USAGE